 I scrubbed the guitar with one of the old toothbrushes we kept for cleaning consoles and gave it a polish with the Mr Sheen we used on the counter.
-I took it with me when I went backpacking through Europe the next summer; it’s leaning on the wall next to me as I write this.
-It stays in tune pretty well.
+I took it with me when I went Interrailing the next summer, and it leans on the wall next to me as I write this, in a little flat in Nagano.
+It keeps its tune.

 A year after he gave it to me I heard Frank had died.